 Crops and Sites

 The project will work on eight neglected and underutilized mountain crops, namely, buckwheat (Fagopyrum esculentum and F. tararicum), cold tolerant rice (Oryza sativa), common bean (Phaseolus vulgaris), finger millet (Eleusine coracana), foxtail millet (Setaria italica), grain amaranth (Amaranthus caudatus and A. leucocarpus), naked barley (Hordeum vulgare var. nudum), and proso millet (Panicum miliaceum).
-The research work will be conducted in four districts (Dolakha, Humla, Jumla and Kaski) of Nepal.
+The research work will be conducted in four districts (Dolakha, Humla, Jumla and Lamjung) of Nepal.

 The key executing national partners are: the National Agricultural Genetic Resources Centre (Genebank) at the Nepal Agriculture Research Council (NARC), the Department of Agriculture (DoA), and Local Initiatives for Biodiversity, Research and Development (LI-BIRD).

 Nepal, as a signatory of CBD, has developed a National Biodiversity Strategy to conserve, promote and sustainably utilize biological diversity.
 The Agrobiodiversity Policy of 2007 aims to conserve, promote and utilize agricultural biodiversity through both on farm (in situ) and ex situ (genebank) conservation methods.
 The project is intended to support these existing national policies and programmes.
 The GEF Trust Fund is providing USD 2.3 million for five years (2014-2019) in grant, while the five executing and implementing partners’ (NARC, DoA, LI-BIRD, Bioversity International and UNEP) current efforts are valued at USD 5.8 million in cash and in-kind co-financing.

 Partners: Bioversity International, Department of Agriculture, National Agricultural Genetic Resources Centre